How We Designed a Resilient Vector Embedding Creation System for PostgreSQL Data

 • Ensure resilience against network and service failures: Most systems generate embeddings via a call to an external system, such as the OpenAI API.
 In scenarios where the external system is down, or a network malfunction occurs, it's imperative that the remainder of your database system continues working.

-These guidelines were the basis of a robust architecture that we implemented using the Timescale Vector Python library, a library for working with vector data using PostgreSQL.
+These guidelines were the basis of a robust architecture that we implemented using the Python Vector library, a library for working with vector data using PostgreSQL.
 To complete the job successfully, added new functionality to this library—PgVectorizer—to make embedding PostgreSQL data as simple as possible.

 Here’s the architecture we settled on: